qlik-oss/gopherciser-extended-example/schedulers/Readme.md

 ## IScheduler interface

-The first thin a custom scheduler needs to implement is the `IScheduler`interface
+The first thing a custom scheduler needs to implement is the `IScheduler`interface

 ```golang
 	// IScheduler interface of scheduler